US doctor proposes floating abortion clinic

 Following the landmark Roe v Wade reversal by the US Supreme Court, a gynecologist from California has come up with the idea of a floating abortion clinic in the Gulf of Mexico, which could provide women from “restrictive states” with access to legal and safe care.

-The proposal comes after the US Supreme court overturned on June 24 the 1973 ruling in Roe v Wade, and in doing so removed federal abortion protections and placed responsibility for legalizing or banning the procedure on individual states.
+The proposal comes after the US Supreme court overturned the 1973 ruling in Roe v Wade on June 24, and in doing so removed federal abortion protections and placed responsibility for legalizing or banning the procedure on individual states.
 Alabama, Mississippi, Louisiana and Texas swiftly imposed abortion bans.
 Florida outlawed abortions after 15 weeks of pregnancy, with few exceptions.

 In an interview with Associated Press on Sunday, Meg Autry, an obstetrician and gynecologist who is also a professor at the University of California, said that a clinic aboard a ship in federal waters in the Gulf of Mexico would be a good option for women to get early terminations performed safely and legally.
 She explained that, if her idea became a reality, the licensed providers aboard a boat would offer first-trimester surgical abortions, contraception and other care.